Parvathi5/VPN-implemented-on-OpenSSL-/README.md

 A real VPN software usually supports a number of different encryption algorithms.
 The implemetation in this project supports the AES encryption algorithm, and uses the Cipher Block Chaining (CBC) mode.

 The AES encryption algorithm and the HMAC-SHA256 algorithm are both implemented in the OpenSSL library.
 There are plenty of online documents explaining how to use the OpenSSL’s crypto libraries.

+Both encryption and MAC need a secret key.
+Although the keys can be different for encryption and MAC, for the sake of simplicity, we assume that the same key is used.
+This key has to be agreed upon by both sides of the VPN.
+For this task, we assume that the key is already provided.
+Agreeing upon the key will be implemented in the next task.